sambanova/ai-starter-kit/enterprise_knowledge_retriever/README.md

 # Deploy the starter kit GUI

 We recommend that you run the starter kit in a virtual environment or use a container.
-We also recommend Python 3.10 or 3.11.
+We also recommend using Python >= 3.10 and < 3.12.

 ## Option 1: Use a virtual environment